mrbooshehri/my_devops-journey/docker/README.md

 ## Docker compose network

-* By default compse will create bridge network.
-Each container for a service joint the default network and is both realible by other containers on that network, discoverable by them at a hostname identical to the container name.
+* By default compose will create bridge network.
+Each container for a service joint the default network and is both reliable by other containers on that network, discoverable by them at a hostname identical to the container name.
 * Network service-to-service communication use the CONTAINER_PORT. whe